Component parts and Assembly

 Steering Angle Sensor

-I am not going to claim that I know precisely what this component does, or what influence it's failure will have on the car or indicator warning lights.
-But as it's name implies it does indicate to the car at any given time, whilst the ignition is on; at what angle the front wheels are positioned.
+As the information says the steering angle sensor is clipped to the back of the clock spring.
+Unless there is a diagnosed problem with this unit then do not separate the two components.
+I am not going to claim that I know precisely what this component does, or what influence it is failure will have on the car or indicator warning lights.
+But as it is name implies it does indicate to the car at any given time, whilst the ignition is on; at what angle the front wheels are positioned.

 Re-setting the steering angle sensor is carried out by turning the steering wheel fully left and right after re-assembly, this action should extinguish the ESP/ABS indicator on the dash.
 Further details are available on mypage 35